 If you’re seated or standing somewhere, they will stand there asking the same question on repeat to try to pressure you into paying.

 They may also start to touch your thigh or arm continuously to pressure you.

-If you’re seated somewhere like an outdoor restaurant make the waiter aware, he’ll send them away for you.
+If you’re seated somewhere like an outdoor restaurant, make the waiter aware and he’ll send them away for you.

 Giving to them creates a bigger problem for you because, despite logical thinking, they will actually keep harassing you for even more money and not simply walk away happy!
 Other beggars will see and beeline for you too.

-Likewise, if you buy them some high priced food item – they ask for big bags of rice of clarified butter – they will return it to the store for a refund or resell it.
+Likewise, if you buy them some high-priced food item – they ask for big bags of rice or clarified butter – they will return it to the store for a refund or resell it.

 It’s hard to know who is genuinely in need and hasn’t just travelled from their village in the surrounding states for tourist season.

 If you want to give to beggars, a better way to help is to donate to a charity in India.

 These scams come in the form of a friendly man on the street asking “Are you from England?” or some other generic opening line to get you chatting.